claracruet/PCIL_selection_pipeline/select_pcil_positive_ReadMe.md

 )
 ```

 This filter is applied across **all targets** being evaluated.
 This means that the PCIL positives will be found only among the supplied samples.
-If you are looking
-to do an experiment, the suggestion is that you always use the `global_available_ids` to filter samples for which we have seed.
+For experiments requiring seed, `global_available_ids` should generally be used to restrict selection to lines with sufficient seed availability.

 Examples of scenarios someone would like to restrict the PCIL (+) selection include: